uio-bmi/immuneML/docs/source/developer_docs/install_for_development.rst

 - System requirements: at least 4GB of RAM memory and 15GB of disk space.

-- A Python virtual environment using at least Python version 3.8 (newest version of Python is usually recommended).
+- A Python virtual environment using **at least Python version 3.9** (newest version of Python is usually recommended).
 This can be created through `Python venv <https://docs.python.org/3/library/venv.html>`_ or `conda venv <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_.

 - Under Windows, the Microsoft Visual C++ 14.0 or greater is required to install from requirements.txt.